You with baptismals and living mothers,

-A stolen dust-kiss behind the goalpost,
+A stolen dust-kiss behind the school goalpost,

-Fireflies, earthworms, and soil between stone toes,
+Fireflies, earthworms, and loamy soil between stone toes,

 The preacher’s daughter and I:

-Armed with unripe mangoes, I impressed God.
+Armed with unripe mangoes.

-My abracadabra complete, with stringed dragonflies,
+My abracadabra complete, with one quick swoop,

-When no bottle-tipped fence,
+When once no bottle-tipped fence,

-No bullying girl,
+No bullying girl named Nkechi,

-No dog signs,
+No ‘Beware of Dog’ signs,

 No leashed he-goat,

-To poke with a stick.
+Stood too daunting to poke with a guava stick.